Elizaveta Friesem

 Leave a Reply.

-I mostly use this blog to share new or updated entries of my hypertext projects.
-If you see several versions of the same entry published over time, know that the latest version is the most updated.
+I often use this blog to share new or updated entries of my hypertext projects.
+If you see several versions of the same entry published over time, the latest version is the most updated one.

 • About